Trusts: 5 by 5 power inclusion

-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, February 8, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, February 8, 2019.

 One of the biggest considerations when you are trying to determine how to handle your estate plan as a small business owner is determining how assets should be divided.
 This isn’t always easy, but having a solid plan in place can help you feel more peace as you live your life.
 Many company owners choose to set up trusts to care for their loved ones.